jllodra/cmod-video/README.md

 ## Troubleshooting

 ### Program starts but render output is missing / incomplete
-- Ensure FFmpeg is installed and available in `PATH`.
-- Check console output for:
+- Check console output for native MKV writer errors.
-  - FFmpeg launch line
-  - FFmpeg exit code / trim warnings
+- Make sure the runtime DLLs shipped with the release are next to `cmod_video.exe`.

 ### Missing DLL error on startup
 - Install Microsoft Visual C++ Redistributable 2015-2022 (x64)